We are happy to announce a talk by Ramona Hiller (Frankfurt) in the Semantics Colloquium.

 Abstract:

-We are happy to announce a talk by Markus Steinbach (Göttingen) in the Semantics Colloquium.
+We are happy to announce a roundtable discussion by Cécile Meier (Frankfurt), Carla Umbach (Cologne), and Louise McNally (Barcelona) in the Semantics Colloquium.

 The talk will take place on campus in IG 4.301.